BiggerPockets/patterns/_patterns/make-small-atomic-sidekiq-workers.md

       def perform
         ::Companies::LeadBundleSubscription.find_each do |lead_bundle_subscription|
-          next unless lead_bundle_subscription.pause_start_date # This will make a huge database query, only to discard 90% of the records!
+          # ⚠️ This will make a huge database query, only to discard 90% of the records!
+          next unless lead_bundle_subscription.pause_start_date

-          # If one of these crashes, it aborts the whole job and a bunch of valid subscriptions aren't updated
+          # ⚠️ If any of these lines cause a crash, it aborts the whole job and valid subscriptions aren't updated
           if lead_bundle_subscription.pause_end_date.past?
             lead_bundle_subscription.unpause!
           else